Bridging integrated information theory and the free-energy principle in living neuronal networks

 \subsection{Canonical neural network and variational Bayesian inference}

 We formalized the inference using a canonical neural network \cite{isomura2020reverseengineering, isomura2022canonical} (Fig.\ref{fig3:A}), which is mathematically equivalent to variational Bayesian inference under the POMDP (Fig.\ref{fig:fig1}, right).
-This formulation allowed empirical evaluation of VFE, its complexity term (Bayesian surprise), and accuracy from recorded neuronal responses and inferred parameters (see \hyperref[method:FEP]{Methods 'FEP-based analysis' section} for details).
+This formulation allowed empirical evaluation of VFE, its complexity term (Bayesian surprise), and accuracy from recorded neuronal responses and inferred parameters (see \hyperref[method:FEP]{Methods 'FEP-based analysis' section}, for details).
 Across experiments, VFE decreased, whereas both Bayesian surprise and accuracy increased significantly (Fig.\ref{fig3:B}--\ref{fig3:D}), consistent with self-organization under the FEP and reflecting enhanced belief updating and model complexity.
+Since accuracy increased more strongly than Bayesian surprise, VFE—which is the latter minus the former—decreased across sessions.
 We further decomposed Bayesian surprise by source and found it to be selectively larger for the currently true source (two-sided binomial sign tests; Fig.\ref{fig3:E}).
-Moreover, Bayesian surprise was strongly coupled to response diversity quantified by the session-wise interquartile range (IQR) of evoked activity (mean $\rho = 0.777$, 95\% CI [0.678, 0.848], $\tau^2=0.302$, $Q=634.5$ and $I^2 = 95.9$; meta-analysis on Spearman correlations under a random-effects model; Fig.\ref{fig3:F}, \ref{fig3:G}).
+Moreover, Bayesian surprise was strongly coupled to response diversity quantified by the session-wise interquartile range (IQR) of evoked activity (mean $\rho = 0.777$, 95\% CI [0.679, 0.848], $\tau^2=0.298$, $Q=626.7$, $I^2 = 95.9$, and $p=4.4\times10^{-22}$; meta-analysis on Spearman correlations under a random-effects model; Fig.\ref{fig3:F}, \ref{fig3:G}).